China Airlines Flight 120: Investigation

 The cause of the accident was investigated by the Aircraft and Railway Accidents Investigation Commission of Japan.
 The crew, as confirmed by the recording in the cockpit voice recorder, did not observe any abnormalities before the accident.

-The investigating team confirmed that the aircraft caught fire in the gate area and there was no sign of fuel leakage during taxiing to the gate.
+The investigating team confirmed that the aircraft caught fire in the gate area and the sign of fuel leakage onto the tarmac when taxi to the gate.
 The investigation focused on the possibility that a fuel leak led to the fire.
 At a news conference on August 24, investigators revealed that a bolt, which had come loose from the slat track, had punctured the right wing fuel tank, creating a hole 2-3 cm in diameter.